Becoming You With Julie

 5 from 1 vote

-Golden brown, crispy baked tofu with tender centers—baked to perfection and packed with flavor.
-A total game-changer for stir-fries, bowls, salads, or straight-up snacking.
+Golden brown, crispy baked tofu with tender centers, baked until perfectly crisp and packed with flavor.
+This one’s a game-changer for stir-fries, bowls, salads, or straight-up snacking.

 Crispy Baked Tofu

-I remember the first time I ever tried tofu.
-It was very early on in my plant-based journey.
-I was terrified — what in the world was it made of, and how was this soft, squishy block supposed to replace meat?
+I still remember the very first time I tried tofu.
+It was early on in my plant-based journey, and I was honestly a little terrified.
+What was this soft, squishy block made of, and how in the world was it supposed to replace meat?

-But I quickly learned how to prepare it in a way I absolutely loved.
-And now, with the cornstarch method for that crispy, golden edging — wow — it’s an incredible addition to almost everything!
+But once I learned how to prepare it the right way, everything changed.
+And now, with this simple cornstarch method for those crispy, golden edges — wow.
+It’s an incredible addition to just about everything.

-If you’ve ever had soggy or bland tofu, don’t worry — this recipe is anything but bland.
-The secret?
-Pressing, coating, seasoning, and high-heat cooking.
-Whether baked or air-fried, this recipe guarantees crispy perfection every time.
+If you’ve ever had soggy or bland tofu, don’t worry, this recipe is anything but bland.

 Why this recipe works